 Declines of bees, butterflies, dragonflies and other at-risk species that support ecosystems and food systems have raised significant alarm among scientists and conservation professionals both locally and globally.
-This cost-share grant program is made possible through an appropriation from the Environment and Natural Resources Trust Fund (ENRTF).
-The program is focused on restoring and enhancing strategically located, diverse native habitat across Minnesota to benefit populations of pollinators and beneficial insects as well as overall plant and animal diversity.
+This cost-share grant program is made possible through an appropriation (Laws of Minnesota 2021, 1st Special Session, Chapter 6, Article 5, Section 2, Subd.
+8b) from the Environment and Natural Resources Trust Fund (ENRTF) and is focused on restoring and enhancing strategically located, diverse native habitat across Minnesota on conservation lands and natural areas to benefit populations of pollinators and beneficial insects as well as overall plant and animal diversity.
+The program also provides co-benefits of carbon sequestration, soil health and water quality improvements, and increased landscape resiliency.

-Funding available: \$674,500.
-Applicants can apply for grants of \$20,000 to \$40,000.
+Funding available: \$273,740.
+Applicants can apply for grants of \$20,000 to \$60,000.
 Project can be located on multiple parcels.